GrassTouch/userActivityFetcher/README.md

-User Activity Fetcher for Github a python script that prints the recent github user activity given a github username
+User Activity Fetcher for Github \n a python script that prints the recent github user activity given a github username